Collection Notice

 In some months you may be asked extra questions on various topics including work arrangements, education, or childcare arrangements.

-Why does the ABS collect my personal information and how will it be used?
+Why the ABS collects personal information and how we use it

-By reusing existing data, we can also reduce the amount or frequency of information needed from our surveys, saving you time, and using public money more effectively.
+By reusing data, we can ask for less information from surveys, saving you time, and using public money better.

 We take the privacy and security of your personal information seriously: